stain/data-maven-plugin/README.md

 ### Extracting on OS X

-Note that the built-in OS X support for ZIP files (Archive Utilllity) has a bug in that it detects the `mimetype` value of `application/vnd.wf4ever.robundle+zip` - believes the archive is not a ZIP file, and then tries to compress the file (making a `bundle.zip.zip` file) instead of decompressing it.
+Note that the built-in OS X support for ZIP files (Archive Utilllity) has a bug in that it detects the `mimetype` value of `application/vnd.wf4ever.robundle+zip` and believe that the the archive is not a ZIP file, and therefore tries to compress the ZIP file instead of decompressing it.
 To work around this, either `unzip` in a Terminal session, or open the `.bundle.zip` file with an alternative tool like [StuffIt Expander](http://my.smithmicro.com/stuffit-expander-mac.html)

 ## Creating data archives

+Data archives should be created as separate Maven projects or modules that only contain and prepare the data.
+These projects should be of the type `<packaging>data</packaging>`, which requires `<extensions>true</extensions>` when listing the `data-maven-plugin`.

+It is possible, but not recommended, to use the `data:archive` goal from within regular `jar` projects.

 ### Data folders